gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 It's really convenient.
 And it's easy to explain and think about and reason about.
 But it is a little bit of extra complexity that most people don't see.
-But the XML plus solution,
+But the xmlplus solution
-Turned out to be very awkward because eventually the XML plus package became unmaintained. and it didn't work for newer Python versions, but people were still like relying on some of the functionality.
-I think XPath was actually added to XML and XSLT was added to the XML plus package.
+turned out to be very awkward because eventually the xmlplus package became unmaintained. and it didn't work for newer Python versions, but people were still relying on some of the functionality.
+I think XPath was actually added to XML and XSLT was added to the xmlplus package.
-And anyone using those things wouldn't be able to upgrade Python because the XML plus version didn't support it.
+And anyone using those things wouldn't be able to upgrade Python because the xmlplus version didn't support it.
 That was a little awkward.
 I mean, it's not that different from if people had been using the third party package from the start, but the fact that they imported from XML made it seem like it was a standard library module and it wasn't.